evaboogaard/blok-tech-team/README.md

 # :fork_and_knife:Dinder

 Dinder, the app where Tinder and Dinner come together!
 Dinder is a matching application where users can match with restaurants.
-Users can create an account, fill in their preferences and set filters.
-Then the app shows a list of restaurants that meet the user's wishes and the user can start swiping the cards left and right.
-All restaurants that the user swiped to the right will appear in the favorites list, where the user can chat with the restaurant or place a reservation immediately.
+Users can create an account, fill in their preferences and set filters.The app will show a list of restaurants that meet the user's wishes and the user can start swiping the cards left or right.
+All restaurants that the user swiped right will appear in the favorites list, where the user can find the contact information or place a reservation immediately.

 ## :sparkles:Features